seri/gettc/README.md

 ## For Python

 Python 3 is required.
 If your system contains multiple pythons, make sure that Python 3 is the default.
 If you must keep Python 2 as default, manually tweak around the files in `~/.gettc/template/solve/python`.

-## Other languages

-At the moment, gettc supports C++, Haskell and Java out of the box.
-Other languages are provided via plugins.

 # Tips

 - Provide your own username/password in `~/.gettc/config.yml` if download fails.
 - Use `make sysv` to display failed cases when challenging the system tests.
 - You may `rm -rf build` after you're done solving to save some disk space.
 - You can play with the contents of the directory `~/.gettc` to, say, remove things you don't want to be generated.
 If you mess up, you can safely delete the whole directory `~/.gettc`.
 The next time gettc runs, it will notice that there is no `~/.gettc` and regenerate that.
 - You can bring the solutions generated by gettc to another computer to run.
 Such system doesn't need to have gettc, or even ruby, but it will need the standard gcc toolchain, and of course the compiler for your desired language (if it isn't C++).
 You will also need to copy '~/.gettc' to that system.